RakibNoushad/Scrap-Product-Links-From-Product-Catagory-Daraz/README.md

 ![CategoryPageDaraz](https://user-images.githubusercontent.com/53535816/75112150-190d1a80-566b-11ea-9a5c-1e1b065a7962.JPG)

 This is one of the Category Page of Daraz.
-Our code will scrap individual product list from given category page like this.
+Our code will scrap all the individual product link from given category page like this.

+**So how to run it.**
+1. Python 3.6 or higher installed.
+2. Dajahal